Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-- `Binary` - multiplication of the two numbers
+- `Binary` - multiplication, i.e. product, of the two numbers

 <a name="binary.Binary.__truediv__"></a>
 #### \_\_truediv\_\_